3 Ways Hospitals Are Deadly

 2) Infection

-While most infections are controllable there are plenty that become deadly, particularly with patients.
+While most infections are controllable there are plenty that become deadly, particularly with elderly patients.
 While the operating room is sanitized, germs fester all over hospitals.
 After all, hospitals are filled with sick people.
 Make sure that you receive antibiotics before and after surgery and that all hospital personnel are washing their hands every time they visit you.
 IVs should be changed frequently and open wounds should be cleaned regularly and covered with new bandages.

 3) Bedsores